SMMURDA/api-matic/README.md

 ## Notes

-- Required API for Shorten (bitly)
+- Required API for Shorten (bitly) change on '.env'
 - Video embed only works with specific domains.
 - Make sure URLs are valid and accessible.